kristianwiklund/a64/README.txt

 Don't use this for anything.
 I'm serious.

+Macro assembler for C64 - capable of assembling a lot of the common formats.
+Which, I don't remember, the code was written 13 years ago...

+Requires bison, flex, ...

 License:

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: